Nat34/project-permute/readme.md

   * 10 units of white space by 10 pixels each
   * 405 + 100 = 505

 The `background()` function sets the background color to white (Fig. 3).
+The`noStroke();` function disables drawing the default stroke (outline) around the shape.
 The `color c1 = color(255, 255, 102);` runs the `color()` function and `color c1` is defined by the output of the function, which creates colors for storing in variables of the color datatype.
 The parameters are interpreted as `RGB` or `HSB` values depending on the current `colorMode()`.
 The default mode is `RGB` values from 0 to 255 and, therefore, `color(255, 255, 102)` produces a light yellow hue.
 Within each permutation I use the `color()` variable as fill color, which sets the color used to fill each shape.
 Fig. 5 highlights the syntax for the rectangle shape.
 Fig. 6 gives an overview of the code mapped to the output of the code.

 Fig.5